Hilary Dow Ward

 Before moving to Sewanee, Hilary worked and taught for Uncommon Charter Schools in New York City, a leading Charter Network in the United States that pioneered the “Teach Like a Champion” methodology.
 Hilary has completed over 200 hours of Teaching Artist Training through Lincoln Center Education at The Juilliard School in New York City.

 She is a member of Sigma Alpha Iota International Music Fraternity and Kappa Delta Pi International Honor Society in Education.
-In Sewanee, Hilary is a Visiting Assistant Professor in the Department of Music and in the School of Theology.
+In Sewanee, Hilary is a Visiting Assistant Professor in the Department of Music and in the School of Theology and the Managing Director of Sewanee Summer Music Festival.

 Hilary and her husband, Dr. Geoffrey Ward, and their son reside in Sewanee.